Exception Handling in VB .Net

 ‘ Main codes that might throw an exception.

-Catch ex As Exception When ex.Message.Contains(“Invalid”)
+Catch ex As Exception when ex.Message.Contains(“Invalid”)

 ‘ Codes to handle exceptions with “Invalid” in the error message.